 The drawback is you’ll undergo the same military training as everybody else, which can be physically taxing, not to mention “dirty,” unless you’re signed up to the Air Force, where military training is limited to airports.

-For those interested in becoming a military doctor, try to secure your internship at the AFP Hospital in V. Luna so you’ll have an idea of what’s waiting for you in residency.
+For those interested in becoming a military doctor, try to secure your internship at the AFP Hospital in V. Luna, so you’ll know what’s waiting for you in residency.

 As medical residents in military hospitals, here are some of the things you can expect:

 - You will be trained to be an elite soldier.